Build your group therapy skills.

 How it works

-Each session runs for an hour and 45 minutes weekly.
+Each session runs for 75 minutes weekly.
 Observers sit silently to the side during the group session.
-After the clients leave, the observers and group leaders discuss the choices and interventions the leaders made, as well as the reactions these choices generated.
+After the clients leave, the observers and group leaders spend an additional 30 minutes discussing the choices and interventions the leaders made, as well as the reactions these choices generated.

 For the comfort and confidentiality of clients in the group, observers must commit to a minimum 10-week period.
 The Center offers Observation Groups on Tuesdays and Thursdays; clinicians commit to attending on the same day for the full series to provide stability and continuity to the experience.